 Urban revitalisation is not just about isolated projects, but about integrated and synergistic approaches.
 It combines ecological, social and economic aspects that enhance the aesthetic value of a given space.
-Four cities in the Brno Metropolitan Area have succeeded with their urban revitalisation plans and four more projects will be considered by the Steering Committee of the BMA.
-Kuřim and Tišnov will completely renovate their central squares, while Slavkov u Brna will revitalise a part of the town outside the central square, providing additional green areas for recreation.
-Another project follows on from the revitalisation of the Rosa Coeli Monastery in Dolní Kounice – the southern garden will be made accessible.
+Five towns were recommended for support by the Steering Committee of the Brno Metropolitan Area with their plans for the revitalisation of urban districts.
+Tišnov will completely renovate its central square, while Slavkov u Brna, Kuřim, Pohořelice and Bučovice will revitalise the area near the town centre.
+Another project, whose applicant is not the town but the Bishopric of Brno, follows the revitalisation of the Rosa Coeli monastery in Dolní Kounice – the southern garden will be made accessible.
 We will present all the projects in turn.

 The historical centre of Tišnov is located on a hill and the main square of Tišnov – Square of Peace – is equally sloping.
 Its slope and clay subsoil makes it impossible to collect and use rainwater and makes access difficult for wheelchair users.
 The square revitalisation project aims to remedy this situation.
 The repairs will create new paving and drainage, pave the area to retain as much water as possible and plant mature trees.
 The City of Tišnov also wants to focus on mitigating the effects of climate change.
 Water features will therefore be added to the square.
 One of them is a cascading staircase, which will also serve as an amphitheatre for Tišnov residents.
 Visitors will also have access to new furniture and drinking fountains.
 The square will thus become an attractive public space for all generations.